Friday, June 3, 2011

 It does is own aging and suggests special deals.
 For baguettes, there's a pleasant boulangerie across the street.

-• Or in a quiet, shaded place, two inexpensive restaurants for discerning locals (on place des Alpes, across the street)
+• Or in a quiet, shaded square are two inexpensive restaurants for discerning locals (on place des Alpes, across the street):

 The street barriers protect a school, so you dine on a terrace with no passage of cars.